Is Grapefruit Healthy? The Health Benefits Of Grapefruits Explained

 So by eating at least 1 grapefruit a day, an orange and some grapes every-day as well as at least 2 different servings of vegetables a day, you can effectively reduce your chances of developing a stroke later in life by around 18% on average.

-The longer you stick to the diet, the healthier you will feel and the more prepared your body will be to tackle the challenges that are so often associated with ageing or surprises such as strokes.
+If you stick to a diet for a long time, you will feel more prepared for the challenges that come with aging or surprises such as strokes.

 Grapefruit for Blood Pressure and Heart Health Explained

-It is a well-known fact that most forms of heart disease can be linked to, among other factors, your cholesterol levels.
+Most forms of heart disease can connect to, among other factors, your cholesterol levels.

-Cholesterol is known as the ‘silent killer’ but in many cases, I don’t know how silent it is when you look at how many people are overweight these days due to the kind of foods we eat on a regular basis.
-Everything we shouldn’t be eating we eat in bulk and everything we should be eating, we avoid like children who are picky eaters.
+Cholesterol is known as the ‘silent killer’.
+It is hard to tell how silent it is when you look at how many people are overweight these days.
+Everything we shouldn’t be eating we eat in bulk and everything we should be eating, we avoid like children.

 Cholesterol is a bit of balancing act in its own right.
-There are two types of cholesterol that occur in our body’s namely High-Density Lipoproteins (HDL – good cholesterol) and Low Density Lipoproteins (LDL – the bad cholesterol).
-In order for us to remain healthy, both of these must be balanced with one another – too much good is bad and too much bad is obviously bad.
+There are two types of cholesterol that occur in our body’s namely High-Density Lipoproteins (HDL – good cholesterol) and Low-Density Lipoproteins (LDL – the bad cholesterol).
+In order for us to remain healthy, both of these must be balanced with one another.

 Basically, we generate and ingest free radicals into our system every-day.
 These are oxygenated molecules that are essentially missing an electron.

-This missing electron causes them to find suitable compounds from which it may ‘steal’ an electron in order to complete itself.
-However, should that compound be the fat or protein found in an LDL compound, it causes the formation of fatty lesions in the blood vessels.
+This missing electron causes them to find suitable compounds from which it may ‘steal’ an electron to complete itself.
+Should that compound be fat or protein found in an LDL compound, fatty lesions in blood vessels will form.

-This can easily lead to a the formation of a blood clot and ultimately result in a heart-attack.
+This can easily lead to the formation of a blood clot and ultimately result in a heart attack.
 On the other hand, it may also cause one to experience low blood pressure.
 But low blood pressure is the least of your worries!